-Again Paul is not speaking of individual salvation, because in that area God extends mercy to all, for He "will have all men to be saved" (1 Tim.
+Paul is again not speaking of individual salvation, because in that area God extends mercy to all, for He "will have all men to be saved" (1 Tim.
 2:4).
 "The grace of God that bringeth salvation hath appeared to all men" (Titus 2:11).
-But God can choose nations to play roles, and, although they can refuse to play those roles, they cannot prevent God's choice.
+But God can choose nations to play a role, and though they can refuse to play that role, they cannot prevent God's choice.
 No matter how hard Esau may have willed it, he could not have become the progenitor of the Messiah nor of the chosen people.

 In the end, it was no arbitrary choice on the part of God, not some divine decree, by which Esau was shut out from salvation.
 The gifts of His grace through Christ are free to all.
 We've all been elected to be saved, not lost (Eph.
 1:4, 5; 2 Pet.
 1:10).
 It's our own choices, not God's, that keep us from the promise of eternal life in Christ.
 Jesus died for every human being.
-Yet, God has set forth in His Word the conditions upon which every soul will be elected to eternal life-faith in Christ, which leads the justified sinner to obedience.
+Yet, God has set forth in His Word the conditions upon which every soul will be elected to eternal life: faith in Christ, which leads the justified sinner to obedience.

-As if no one else even existed, you yourself were chosen in Christ even before the foundation of the world, to have salvation.
-This is your calling, your election, all given to you by God through Jesus.
+You, yourself, as if no one else even existed, were chosen in Christ even before the foundation of the world, to have salvation.
+This is your calling, your election, all given to you by God, through Jesus.
 What a privilege, what a hope!
-All things considered, why does everything else pale in comparison to this great promise?
+Why, all things considered, does everything else pale in comparison to this great promise?
 Why would it be the greatest of all tragedies to let sin, self, and the flesh take away from you all that's been promised you in Jesus?